 A new deduction is allowed for tax years 2025 through 2028 of up to $12,500 ($25,000 for married filing jointly) for qualified overtime compensation.
-This additional deduction is allowed for taxpayers who itemize deductions or who take the standard deduction.
+This additional deduction is allowed for both taxpayers who itemize deductions or who take the standard deduction.
 For married taxpayers, the $25,000 limit can be allocated between spouses in any way.

 “Qualified overtime compensation” is overtime compensation paid to an individual required under Section 7 of the Fair Labor Standards Act of 1938 (FLSA) that is in excess of the regular rate at which such individual is employed.
 For example, if an employee is paid at a standard rate of $12 per hour and an overtime rate of $18 per hour, the deduction is based on the $6 per hour excess paid for overtime.
+Overtime amounts paid in excess of one and one-half times the regular rate are not deductible.

 - The deduction is limited to $12,500 ($25,000 for married filing jointly)